iMammal/CytoCave/docs/features.md

 exploration of different datasets and color codings.
 The decoupled control of glyph size, color coding, and connectivity edge display toggle provide users with the ability to customize the visualization to their specific research needs.

-Morris Chukhman
-Add a bulletpoint about how large scale single cell omics studies can be visualized in the same way but with a 3D tSNE embedding of the cells instead of the brain samples.

-Large-scale single-cell omics studies can also be visualized in the same way, by using a 3D tSNE embedding of the cells instead of brain regions.
-The cells can be represented as spheres, and the genes as cubes, and both grouped based on their expression profilew, allowing for the exploration of gene expression patterns and cell types within the dataset.
-The independent glyph size and color coding control can be used to compare and contrast different aspects of the single-cell data across different regions of the 3D embedding.

-Morris Chukhman
-add a bulletpoint about how the 3d platonic solid based representation of clustering data can  be used to explore the heirarchical clustering of cell relationships, neuronal circuits, or gene networks.
-The 3D platonic solid based representation of clustering data can be used to explore the hierarchical clustering of cell relationships, neuronal circuits, or gene networks.
-The nodes in the network can be represented by spheres and the edges can be represented by lines connecting the nodes.
-The size and color of the spheres can be used to represent different features of the data such as gene expression levels or cell type.
-The edges can also be color coded to represent different types of connections or interactions between nodes.
-This type of visualization allows for easy exploration of complex network structures and relationships.

-These new features enable the visualization and comparison of two different datasets, such as brain connectome and gene network data, providing insights into how these two datasets interact and influence each other.
-NeuroCave can also be used to visualize large-scale single-cell omics data by replacing brain samples with cell embeddings in a 3D tSNE space, while